 I love paper books.
 I love the feel of them in hand, I love flipping the pages, and I love that smell when you enter a great used book store.
 Given that I am a capital-B Book Person, how it is that one of my favorite technology purchases of all time is the Kindle Reader?

 The Kindle is always on our list of top productivity gift ideas, and I chose it on our The Productivity Show podcast as one of my favorite technology tools.
-The Kindle is also popular with members of The Dojo, our productivity community.
+The Kindle is also popular with members of The Productivity Academy, our productivity community.
 We have a section where we share and discuss book recommendations.

 As Thanh and I said on the podcast, a good test of a tool is the “instabuy factor.”
 If this device or tool was lost or broken, how quickly would we repurchase it?
 For both of us, the Kindle is an instabuy — the minute we realize the Kindle is gone, we are on Amazon ordering another one.
 (A rule we have both, sadly, put into practice.)

 You Can Love Digital Books and Paper Books At The Same Time

 Even if you’re the type of person to have paper books in your office…

 … and even if you have memorized the map of Powell’s City of Books (that Rare Book Room 😍), you can still embrace and even love digital books.

 In this article, I’ll be taking you through some reasons why digital books in general and the Kindle in particular are fantastic productivity tools, and I’ll be sharing some Kindle features and best practices that you’ll want to know.

 You don’t have to choose between being a “paper book person” or a “Kindle person”.
 There are times and places for both.